ThePowerOfSwift/Ultimate-AdBlock/README.md

 - Build the project on your device
 - On your device go to Settings -> Safari -> Content Blockers
 - Enable the Hosts and CSS Element Hiding Blocker
-- Enjoy a cleaner web with no annoying ads and trackers!
+- Enjoy a cleaner web with no annoying ads, trackers & social services!

 This Content Blocking API is only available on 64 bit devices (iPhone 5s and newer, iPad Air and newer)